munificent/craftinginterpreters/book/functions.md

 inside classes.
 When we do that, we'll pass in "method" for `kind` so that the error messages are specific to the kind of declaration being parsed.

-Next, we parse the parameter list and the pair of parentheses wrapped around it:
+Next, we parse the parameter list and the pair of parentheses wrapped around it.

 ^code parse-parameters (1 before, 1 after)